Fibrations by Lagrangian tori for maximal Calabi-Yau degenerations and beyond: Fiberwise K ahler forms

 By definition \eqref{eq:basic_functions_hat}, the function $\hat{v}_i\colon W_{X}\setminus D\to \R$ is equal to the composition $\check{v}_i\circ (\hat{s}_i,t)$, where

 and $T\subseteq \R^2$ is the image of the map $(\hat{s}_i,t)\colon W_{X}\setminus D\to \R^2$.

 We claim that $T$ is a union of some horizontal segments (or half-lines), ending on the vertical line $\check{s}=-1$.
-By Lemma \ref{lem:rihat}\ref{item:r_Ri} we have $\hat{s}_{i}\leq -1$, and the equality $\hat{s}_i=-1$ holds on $X\setminus R_{i}$.
-Since $D$ has at least two components, the set $X\setminus D_i$ contains a nonempty set $R_{j}^{\circ}$ for some $j\neq i$, which meets each fiber by property \ref{item:atlas_generic} of the atlas used to define the functions $\hat{r}_i$.
+By Lemma \ref{lem:rihat}\ref{item:r_Ri} we have $\hat{s}_{i}\leq -1$, and the equality $\hat{s}_i=-1$ holds on $X\setminus R_{i}$, where $R_i$ is the open set chosen in Lemma \ref{lem:rihat}.
+Since $D$ has at least two components, the set $X\setminus D_i$ contains a nonempty set $R_{j}^{\circ}$ for some $j\neq i$, which meets each fiber by Lemma \ref{lem:rihat}\ref{item:r_covering}.
 Thus the equality $\hat{s}_i=-1$ is attained somewhere on each fiber, and the claim follows since each fiber is connected.

 Therefore, we can define a smooth function $\check{\phi}_i\colon T\to \R$ by the formula $\check{\phi}_{i}(\check{s},\check{t})=\int_{\check{s}}^{-1} \check{v}_i(s,\check{t})\, ds$.
 Fundamental theorem of calculus gives $\frac{\d}{\d \check{s}}\check{\phi}_{i}=-\check{v}_i$.
 We define a smooth function $\phi_{i}\colon W_X\setminus D\to \R$ as $\phi_{i}\de \check{\phi}_{i}\circ (\hat{s}_i,t)$.
 Since $\frac{\d}{\d \check{s}}\check{\phi}_{i}=-\check{v}_i$, we have a fiberwise equality $d\phi_{i}=-\check{v}_i\circ (\hat{s}_i,t)\, d\hat{s}_i=-\hat{v}_i\, d\hat{s}_i$, so $d^{c}\phi_{i}=-\hat{v}_i\, d^{c}\hat{s}_i=\hat{v}_i\hat{\alpha}_i$ by definition \eqref{eq:basic_functions_hat} of $\hat{\alpha}_i$.
 Eventually, we put $\phi=\sum_{i=1}^{N}\phi_{i}$, so we have a fiberwise equality $d^{c}\phi=\sum_{i=1}^{N}\hat{v}_i\hat{\alpha}_i=\lambda^{\sharp}$, as needed. \end{proof}